Materiales de tratamiento térmico en mecanizado CNC: Mejorar la calidad & Eficiencia

 These methods treat the entire material, ideal for parts that need uniform strength or flexibility.

-MétodoProcess StepsLo mejor para materialesBenefit for CNC Machining
+MétodoProcess StepsBest For MaterialsBenefit for CNC Machining

 RecocidoHeat to 800–950°C → Hold 1–3 hours → Cool slowly (air or furnace).Aluminio, acero bajo en carbonoImproves cutting speed by 15–20%.

-NormalizaciónHeat to 850–1000°C → Hold 1 hour → Cool faster than annealing (still air).Medium-carbon steel, hierro fundidoCreates finer material structure for smoother CNC cuts.
+NormalizandoHeat to 850–1000°C → Hold 1 hour → Cool faster than annealing (still air).Medium-carbon steel, hierro fundidoCreates finer material structure for smoother CNC cuts.

 Temple + Templado1.
-Aplacar: Heat to 800–900°C → Cool rapidly (agua/aceite).
-2. Temperamento: Reheat to 200–600°C → Cool.Acero con alto contenido de carbono, acero aleadoEquilibra la dureza (from quenching) y dureza (de templar) for durable parts.
+Quench: Heat to 800–900°C → Cool rapidly (water/oil).
+2. Temper: Reheat to 200–600°C → Cool.High-carbon steel, acero aleadoBalances hardness (from quenching) y dureza (from tempering) for durable parts.

 2.2 Surface Heat Treatment (For Outer-Layer Strength)

 • Laser Heating Quenching: A high-energy laser scans the surface, heating it to 900–1200°C in milliseconds.
-Great for precision parts (P.EJ., instrumentos médicos) since it causes almost no deformation.
+Great for precision parts (p.ej., instrumentos medicos) since it causes almost no deformation.

 2.3 Chemical Heat Treatment (For Protective Layers)